gabrielbarea/de_Barros_et_al_2021/README.md

 - data_ichnos_v2.xlsx: Data with modified header for reading in R on six different sheets:

-Data = data used to create the graphs;
+Data = data used to create the graphs
-Aggregators = mean, standard deviation, maximum and minimum values;
-Statistics Part 1 = Shapiro-Wilks, ACR and D'Agostino analysis;
-Statistics Part 2 = Mann-Whitney-Wilcoxon;
+Aggregators = mean, standard deviation, maximum and minimum values Statistics Part 1 = Shapiro-Wilks, ACR and D'Agostino analysis Statistics Part 2 = Mann-Whitney-Wilcoxon
-Legend = legend of the other sheets;
+Legend = legend of the other sheets
-R = data used in the statistical analysis;
+R = data used in the statistical analysis

 Example of the measurements are in Figure S1 of the Supplementary Material.